WPUserManager/wp-user-manager/readme.txt

 == Changelog ==

+= 2.1.4 ( 20th June 2019 )

+- Fix: admin role should be excluded from menu items unless selected
+- Tweak: added utility function for developers to fields groups class.
+- Tweak: reduced queries when loading fields in account form.
+- Tweak: lowered priority of certain menu items in the account form page.

 = 2.1.3 ( 24th May 2019 )

 - Tweak: show an alert to automatically fix missing data when default data hasn't installed.